quasarframework/quasar/ROADMAP.md

 * 2022 Quasar Survey

 ### Q3 2022
-* Work starting on Quasar v3
+* Start working on Quasar v3
 * Quasar.Conf 2022

 ### Q4 2022
 * December 31th 2022 marks the end of life for Quasar v1.
-It will no longer receive updates. (postponed, originally EOL was 1st of April)
+It will no longer receive updates. (postponed, originally EOL was 1st of April 2022)

 ## Archive